 Sponsor and Deadline

 The John Phillip Immroth Memorial Award is sponsored by the Intellectual Freedom Round Table (IFRT) of the American Library Association (ALA).
-The deadline for nominations is December 1 of each year.
+The deadline for nominations is March 1, 2023.